SP1037/hsts-checker/README.md

        ---         ---         ---         ---   ---
 ```

-This is Python Script for checking HSTS Header using requests module.
+This is simple python script for checking HSTS Header using requests module.
 - - - -
 ## How to use ?
 You need python 3.5> envirnment to run the script.